UKHomeOffice/core-cloud-dynatrace-iam-terraform/README.md

 # What is not implemented?

 1. As required in the ticket, boundaries will not be created by the repository as the functionality is not available through code.
 2. Policies are not created with environment scope as it is a deprecated functionality (as per the [terraform documentation](https://registry.terraform.io/providers/dynatrace-oss/dynatrace/latest/docs/resources/iam_policy)).
-However, the functionality could be achieved through policy statement condition.
+However, the functionality could be achieved through policy bindings.

 # Inputs